Queer & Trans Resource Center

 Community and Kinship

-• Our space has several computer stations, a 2SLGBTQIA+ library, comfy couches, beanbag chairs, blankets, arts & craft supplies, board games, as well as snacks, tea, and coffee.
+• Our space has several computer stations, a 2SLGBTQIA+ focused library, comfy couches, beanbag chairs, blankets, arts & craft supplies, board games, as well as snacks, tea, and coffee.

 Resources and Advocacy